PatrickDeelen/eqtlgen-web-site/eQTLGen-interaction-cookbook.md

 # eQTLgen interaction analysis

-Test for interaction of the eQTL effect.
+Test for interaction of the eQTL effects.

 ## Parameters

 ### Input data

-Most of these files are either already used by the eQTLgen phase 2 cookbook DataQC or imputation pipeline.
+Most of these files are either already used or made by the eQTLgen phase 2 cookbook DataQC or imputation pipeline.

 - `vcf_dir` - full path to the folder with imputed filtered vcf files produced by eQTLGen imptutation pipeline "2_Imputation" step (postimpute folder)
 - `raw_expfile` - raw expression data (same as input to DataQC step)